Garonne Canal+River ~ Bordeaux ~ St Emilion ~ River Charente ~ Cognac

 being pampered in fine style aboard a luxury Hotel Barge,

-or as a guest cruising the Bordeaux wine region aboard an impressive de-luxe Riverboat.
+or as a guest cruising this wine region aboard an impressive de-luxe Riverboat.

 Go your own way.
 Explore the pleasures and treasures of the Aquitaine canals and rivers.